 Triangle is an expertly told time loop story.
 One brimming with intense, slasher film like horror.

 Jess and her friends are forced to board a mysterious ocean liner when their boat is capsized by a sudden storm.
 While investigating the liner, Jess experiences a weird sense of déjà vu and thereafter discovers signs of prior violence having taken place.
-Things then turn deadly as a masked assailant starts attacking them.
+Things then turn deadly when a masked assailant relentlessly attacks them.

 Check out my other snappy movie reviews!